Office of Management and Budget.

-Abstract: E.O.
-12866, “Regulatory Planning and Review,” issued by President Clinton on September 30, 1993, establishes and governs the process under which OIRA reviews agency draft and proposed final regulatory actions.
-Consistent with the disclosure provisions of E.O.
-12866, OIRA provides information about its work related to regulatory reviews on Reginfo.gov at www.Reginfo.gov and on OIRA's Web site at https://www.whitehouse.gov/omb/oira.
-OIRA makes public all substantive communications with any party outside the Executive Branch concerning regulatory actions under review.
-If the OIRA Administrator or his/her designee meets with outside parties during a review, the subject, date, and participants of the meeting are disclosed on the Reginfo.gov Web site, as well as any materials distributed at such meetings.
+Abstract: Executive Order 12866, “Regulatory Planning and Review,” issued by President Clinton on September 30, 1993, establishes and governs the process under which OIRA reviews agency draft and proposed final regulatory actions.
+Consistent with the disclosure provisions of Executive Order 12866, OIRA provides information about its work related to regulatory reviews on Reginfo.gov at www.Reginfo.gov and on OIRA's website at https://www.whitehouse.gov/omb/oira.
+If the OIRA Administrator or his/her designee meets with outside parties during a review, the subject, date, and participants of the meeting are disclosed on the Reginfo.gov website, as well as any materials distributed at such meetings.

-To ensure transparency associated with meetings pursuant to E.O.
-12866, OIRA is proposing to collect—and then post publicly—the following information from outside parties that request a meeting with OIRA to present their views on a regulatory action currently under review:
+To help ensure transparency associated with meetings pursuant to Executive Order 12866, OIRA is proposing to collect—and then post publicly—the following information from outside parties that request a meeting with OIRA to present their views on a regulatory action currently under review:

 1. Names of all attendees who will be present at the meeting from the outside party or parties.
 Each attendee's organization or affiliation.
-If an attendee is representing another organization, please provide the name of the organization the attendee is representing.
+If an attendee is representing another organization, please provide the name of the Start Printed Page 1237organization the attendee is representing.